FURRO404/BOTSRE/README.md

 ### Running the Bot

-You can start the bot by running `BotScript.py` once you put your discord bot token into your env.
+You can start the bot by running `BotScript.py` once you put your discord bot token into your env, this bot is currently meant to be ran inside Replit.

 ### Features
 Meta Management